superbacked/superbacked/README.md

 ## Support this project

-Superbacked was created by [Sun Knudsen](https://sunknudsen.com/), a privacy and security researcher and [YouTuber](https://www.youtube.com/sunknudsen) and is now maintained by [Sun Knudsen](https://sunknudsen.com/) and [Christoffer Carlsson](https://christofferc.com/).
+Superbacked was created by [Sun Knudsen](https://sunknudsen.com/), a privacy and security researcher and [YouTuber](https://www.youtube.com/sunknudsen), and is now maintained by [Sun Knudsen](https://sunknudsen.com/) and [Christoffer Carlsson](https://christofferc.com/).

 This project would have never been possible without the support of generous patrons (thank you).

-If you love Superbacked, please consider [donating](https://sunknudsen.com/donate).
+If you love Superbacked, please consider [supporting](https://sunknudsen.com/donate) the project.